 The Depot is the classic Western steakhouse: Welcomingly nostalgic, without pretense, an interior saturated with dark woods and charred meat.
 Under the same ownership for over 40 years, the establishment has remained true to its roots.
 Come for slabs of grilled meat, from filet to prime rib, flown-in-daily shrimp and salmon, and a good baked potato, with everything.
 It’s also got a full bar boasting 18 beers on tap and an extensive wine list.
 There’s also the plethora of Larry Pirnie art—old west vignettes in neon color.

 From a long lineage of Tennessee and Georgia eateries, Roost has evolved into a premier fried chicken joint.
 It’s a southern place blending grandma’s recipes with granddaughter’s hipster-esque sensibilities of eclecticism.
 It’s hard to beat Nashville spicy chicken, collards and mac ’n cheese—it warms the belly and fills the soul.
-For less than $10, grab a couple pieces of chicken and a couple sides.
-And never forget a biscuit.
+Grab a couple pieces of chicken and a couple sides and never forget a biscuit.

 On Alder Street in downtown Missoula, James’ is a great upscale bar showcasing a delicious assortment of burgers, sandwiches and a decent Bison meatloaf to accompany a great selection of local brews and smart custom cocktails.
 Be it midday or dinnertime, the bar/restaurant slings some great gastropub accoutrements—lamb, elk and lobster sliders—and inspiring mixed drinks with all-local products.
 The hip stainless, wood and photograph-laden space is a warmly-lit backdrop to good, warm food and hot drinks.